 Since you hopefully were able to get an early start, take some time to sit on the steps and enjoy it before the insane crowds set in later in the day.

 I know, a third piazza and you’re not even halfway through the day yet?
-(Is this an appropriate place for a “when in Rome” joke?)
+(Has enough time passed to make another “when in Rome” joke?)

-However, if you weren’t able to get an early start and it’s getting close to mid-day, I recommend skipping the Piazza del Popolo and making your way straight to the next attraction, so you have time for the Vatican Museum and Sistine Chapel at the end of the day.
+However, if you weren’t able to get an early start and it’s getting close to mid-day, I recommend skipping the Piazza del Popolo.

 Hint: If you have time, be sure to return near the bridge sometime during your 3 days in Rome for epic sunset shots – it’s one of the best photo spots in Rome!